County Meath: Irish language

 Unlike the Gaeltachts of the west of Ireland, the Meath Gaeltachts are the result of a government gaelicisation scheme to reintroduce the Irish language to the east of the country.
-In total, 5 Irish-speaking settlements were set up in Meath between 1935 and 1939 - Ráth Chairn, Baile Ghib, Cill Bhríde, Cluain an Ghaill and Baile Ailin.
+In total, 5 Irish-speaking settlements were set up in Meath between 1935 and 1939 – Ráth Chairn, Baile Ghib, Cill Bhríde, Cluain an Ghaill and Baile Ailin.
 They were established on fertile land which had been allowed to fall into disrepair by absentee landlords and was consequently repossessed by the Irish Land Commission.
 In total, 122 Irish-speaking families moved to the county.
-They were primarily from Connemara, but some families were also from Kerry.
+They were primarily from Connemara, but some families were also from County Kerry.

 Over the years Cill Bhríde was subsumed into Ráth Chairn, and Cluain an Ghaill was subsumed into Baile Ghib.
-The fifth and final Gaeltacht to be set up - Baile Ailin - failed after a generation, as several Irish-speaking families moved away and day-to-day use of the Irish language failed to take hold amongst the children of those who remained.
+The fifth and final Gaeltacht to be set up – Baile Ailin – failed after a generation, as several Irish-speaking families moved away and day-to-day use of the Irish language failed to take hold amongst the children of those who remained.
 The two surviving settlements were officially recognised as Gaeltacht areas in 1967.

-According to the 2016 Census, 38.6 per cent of Meath residents were able to speak Irish.
-Of that, there were 2,533 Gaeilgeoirí (people who speak Irish in their day-to-day lives) in County Meath.
-In addition, there are 1,304 pupils attending the seven Gaelscoileanna outside the Gaeltacht areas.
-The Greater Dublin Area has the highest number of Irish-medium schools in Ireland.
+According to the 2022 Census, 39.8 per cent of Meath residents were able to speak Irish, up from 38.6 percent in 2016.
+Of that, there were 2,594 Gaeilgeoirí (people who speak Irish everyday outside of the education system) in County Meath.
+In addition, 27,566 people stated that they speak Irish daily within the education system only.
+The Greater Dublin Area has the highest number of Irish-medium schools in Ireland, and there are seven Gaelscoileanna outside the Gaeltacht areas within Meath.

 Urban areas

 Navan is the county town and by far the largest settlement in Meath.
-It is also the 5th largest town in the state, excluding cities.
+It is also the 4th largest town in the state, excluding cities.

 Meath is predominantly an urban county, although a large percentage of its residents live in rural areas.
-According to the 2016 Census, 58.9 per cent of the county lived in urban areas, and the remaining 41.1 per cent lived in rural areas.
-Just over half of the county's population (51.3 per cent) live in the ten largest towns.
+According to the 2022 Census, 56 percent of the county lived in urban areas, and the remaining 44 percent lived in rural areas.
+Just over half of the county's population (52.1 percent) live in the ten largest towns.
 Historically, the largest towns in Meath were located in the north and west of the county, such as Trim, Navan and Kells.
-However, in recent years settlements in the south and east of the county such as Ashbourne, Dunboyne and Bettystown have expanded significantly, and many of the county's largest and fastest growing towns are now located in these areas.
+However, in recent years settlements in the south and east of the county such as Ashbourne, Dunboyne, and the coastal agglomeration of Bettystown, Laytown, Mornington and Donacarney have expanded significantly, and the majority of the county's fastest growing towns are now located in these areas.